African Americans may be the nation's most religious minority, but the churches and religious leaders don’t speak for

 AAH also strives to increase the presence and numbers of AAH and of African Americans in the freethought and skeptic communities by:

 - contributing articles to Free Inquiry, the magazine of the Council for Secular Humanism, a program of the Center for Inquiry

 - continuing the AAH section in the quarterly Secular Humanist Bulletin newsletter

 - providing a Speakers Bureau and working to get more persons of color at freethought and skeptic conferences, on podcasts, and in other movement-related venues

 African Americans for Humanism is engaged in developing humanism in the African American community.
-We exist for those who are unchurched or free from religion and who are looking for a rational and ethical approach to life.
+We exist for those who are unchurched or questioning religion and who are looking for a rational and ethical approach to life.
 AAH believes that solving problems and attaining happiness should be rooted in reason, free inquiry, and critical thinking.
 We do not embrace ESP, astrology, numerology, or any other paranormal belief.
-We strive to deal with the problems of the world by fully developing our minds and properly analyzing ethical ideas.
+We strive to deal with the problems of the world by developing our minds and analyzing ethical ideas.

 Racism and slavery have plagued African Americans for centuries.
 Racial insensitivity and biased Eurocentric thinking have also caused great problems for African Americans.
 These problems are not always easy to detect and are often found in the least likely places and among the least likely people.
 AAH strongly opposes racism and challenges long-held beliefs which have consistently kept African Americans at a disadvantage socially, politically, and economically.